New Year's Eve: Belgium

 In Belgium, New Year's Eve (Sint Sylvester Vooravond ["Saint Sylvester's Eve"] or Oudjaar ["old year"]) is celebrated with family parties – called réveillons [let's wake up] in the French speaking areas.
 On television, a stand-up comedian reviews the past year after which a musical or variety show signals midnight, when Belgians kiss, exchange good luck greetings, and toast the New Year and absent relatives and friends with champagne.
 Many Belgians light fireworks or go into the street to watch them.
 Most cities have their own fireworks display: the most famous is at Mont des Arts in Brussels.
 Cities, cafés and restaurants are crowded.
 Free bus services and special New Year's Eve taxis (the Responsible Young Drivers) bring Belgians home afterwards.

 On 1 January (Nieuwjaarsdag) children read their "New Year's letter" and give holiday greeting cards of decorated paper featuring golden cherubs and angels, colored roses and ribbon-tied garlands to parents and godparents, on decorated paper.

 Bosnia and Herzegovina

 New Year is widely celebrated in Bosnia and Herzegovina.
-Streets are decorated for New Year's Eve and there is a fireworks show and concerts in all the larger cities.
+Streets are decorated for New Year's Eve and there is a fireworks show and concerts in all of the larger cities.
 Restaurants, clubs, cafes and hotels are usually full of guests and they organize New Year's Eve parties.

 In the capital Sarajevo, Bosnians gather in the Square of children of Sarajevo where a local rock band entertains them.
 Several trumpet and rock groups play until the early morning hours.
 At midnight there is a big fireworks show.